MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     -   **Emission factor**: US Average

 1. The fields and their values are **explained** below:

-    -  (1) The **Category name** is used for identifying the action in the calculation model.
+    1. The **Category name** is used for identifying the action in the calculation model.
-    -  (2) The **Emission report value** is used to identify which field should be used to retrieve the value used in the emission calculation.
+    1. The **Emission report value** is used to identify which field should be used to retrieve the value used in the emission calculation.
 In this scenario, the Output variable from the Estimation factor action is used.

         >[!NOTE] **Note**: In this scenario, the Unit is automatically selected based on the Unit type of the Output variable from the Estimation factor node

-    -  (1) The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
+    1. The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
-    -  (2) The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
+    1. The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 In this scenario, Alex and Wide World Importers may not know which electric grid a vehicle was charged on or the energy source, so Alex chooses the US Average emission factor to provide the estimated emissions.
-    -  (3)  Click “**Save**” to save the record.
+    1. Select “**Save**” to save the record.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image047.png)

-1. Click the **back arrow on the record** to return to the list of Calculation models
+1. Select the **back arrow on the record** to return to the list of Calculation models

     ![A picture containing logo Description automatically generated](./Images/Lab03/L03_image048.png)